Click the 'Play' button to read out loud this webpage content

 There lived a poor woman who was very pious.
 She used to clean her house and apply cow dung all over the surface daily, as cow dung is regarded sacred and applying it remains an age old practice.
 The woman used to offer prayers and take food only after this daily exercise.
-She was too poor to own a cow and used to collect the dung from the cow of her neighbour.
-Gradually, the neighbour grew jealous of this woman, tied her cow inside her own house one day and thus denied the poor lady, access to its dung.
+She was too poor to own a cow and used to collect the dung from the cow of her neighbor.
+Gradually, the neighbor grew jealous of this woman, tied her cow inside her own house one day and thus denied the poor lady, access to its dung.
 Unable to get the dung for applying in her house, the woman felt miserable, abstained from food the whole day and fell asleep in the evening, starving.
-That day happened to be Sunday, the favorite day of the Sun God.
+That day happened to be a Sunday, the favorite day of the Sun God.
 Pleased with her fasting on that day, Surya Dev showered his blessings on her so that she could get a beautiful cow on her own, which gave her gold along with the regular dung.
-The woman was overjoyed at the God’s mercy and began worshipping him fervently.
+The woman was overjoyed at the planetary God’s mercy and began worshipping him fervently.

 But her mean neighbor got wind of the turn of events, tipped off the greedy king about the gold producing bovine, who sent his men immediately and took away the cow forcibly from the lady.
 The pious woman rued her fate, prayed to God and went without food that day too, which also happened to be a Sunday.
 The Sun God intervened again, this time chastising the king for his crime, through a dream.
-The king woke up with a start and found that instead of the yellow metal that he longed for; all that he got from the cow was its nasty dung.
+The king woke up with a start and found that instead of the yellow metal that he longed for; all he got from the cow was its dung.
 Realizing his mistake, he returned the animal immediately to the lady along with enough wealth with which she can support herself comfortably.
 He also punished the jealous neighbor suitably.
-People realized the greatness of Surya and began observing the Sunday Fasting in his honor throughout the kingdom.
+People realized the greatness of Surya and began observing the Sunday fasting in his honor throughout the kingdom.

-There are famous temples dedicated exclusively to Sun God like Suryanar Koil in Tamilnadu, which also contains shrines for all the planets.
+There are famous temples dedicated exclusively to Sun God like Suryanar Koil in Tamil Nadu, which also contains shrines for all the planets.
 People in large numbers visit the temple and offer prayers to Surya Dev and other planetary Gods.